dataviscourse2023/databites/readme.md

 To do:

-- Top 10 rated restaurant in selected state (bubble chart size: rating and color based on cuisine)

-- pie chart

 - india map: heat map based on num of restaurant or resturant rating

-- Add animations
+- Add barchart animations

+- Add fade effect on matrix chart

+- Add scatterplot animation

 - Add legend in scatterplot that size are based on count

+- Add rating scale x / 5

+- Add price to be in rs

+- add css style to tooltip

+- change colors